Masudur Rahman

 Email: rahman64@purdue.edu

-I completed my Ph.D. in Computer Science at Purdue University in 2024 under the supervision of Professor Yexiang Xue.
+I am currently a Postdoctoral Research Assistant in the Edwardson School of Industrial Engineering at Purdue University, working with Dr. Juan P. Wachs.
+I completed my Ph.D. in Computer Science at Purdue University in 2024 under the supervision of Dr. Yexiang Xue.
 I completed my M.S. in Computer Science at the University of Virginia in 2018.
 Before that, I worked as a Lecturer at BRAC University from 2013 to 2015, after earning my B.Sc. in Computer Science and Engineering from BUET in 2013.

 KEY RESEARCH AREAS